SakanaAI/treequest/README.md

 print(f"Best state: {best_state}, Score: {best_node_score}")
 ```

-TreeQuest also supports Ask-Tell interface along with parallel execution of AB-MCTS:
+Alternatively, you can use an ask–tell interface with batched AB-MCTS sampling steps:
 ```python
 import random
 import treequest as tq